binoc-graveyard/aura-fiveohpoint2/docs/CONTRIBUTING.md

 # Code contribution guidelines

-To make sure code changes remain easy to organize, find and troubleshoot, please use the following guidelines when contributing code to the Pale Moon project (and GRE).
+To make sure code changes remain easy to organize, find and troubleshoot, please use the following guidelines when contributing code to the BinOC XUL Applications or the Aura Runtime Environment.
 These guidelines may, for some of you, sound tedious or more work than you'd prefer to put in, but keep in mind that a single paragraph of explanation with a code commit can save hours of work later on, and code comments can save your hide when trying to debug or improve code.

 ## General guideline for issues